Actions of Law Enforcement Officers

 Investigating:

-First Investigation Department of the Main Investigation Department of the Investigative Committee of the Russian Federation for the Republic of Crimea and the city of Sevastopol
+First Investigative Department for Investigating Especially Important Cases of the Main Investigative Department of the Investigative Committee of the Russian Federation for the Republic of Crimea and the City of Sevastopol

 Articles of Criminal Code of Russian Federation: